PCT national phase entry into foreign countries: What to know

 A PCT application extends the deadline for filing utility patent applications in both the US and foreign countries.
 That extended due date, called the national stage deadline, is either 30 months or 31 months from the earliest filing date known as the priority date.
 By this extended filing deadline, a PCT applicant must enter the “national stage” or “national phase” of each desired member country by filing an individual national stage application in each country or region.

 If you have filed a PCT application, plan ahead and start thinking about which countries to pursue in advance of the national stage deadline.
-For US inventors and companies, this post is a helpful guide on key factors specific to each foreign patent office.
+For US inventors and companies, this helpful guide highlights key factors specific to each foreign patent office.

 Need foreign national stage filing quotes?
-Email Vic at vlin@icaplaw.com or call (949) 223-9623 to see how we can cost-effectively file your foreign national stage applications.
+Call Vic at (949) 223-9623 or email vlin@icaplaw.com to see how we can cost-effectively file your foreign national stage applications.

 Unlike the USPTO, most foreign IP offices have a two-step process for filing utility patent applications: